mgcrea/redux-rest-resource/docs/introduction/Examples.md

 # Examples

-1. Export created types, actions and reducers (eg. in `containers/Users/store/index.js`)
+1. First, create your resource and export created types, actions and reducers (eg. in `containers/Users/store/index.js`)

     ```js
     import {createResource} from 'redux-rest-resource';